 Autumn comes quickly.
 Royal Bank of Scotland (RBS) is a flagship bank highly regarded for its strong financial performance.
 It grew rapidly in the late 1990s and early 2000s, transitioning from a Scottish regional bank to a British national bank following the acquisition of NatWest in 2000, and finally quickly becoming a Global universal bank.
 At its peak, RBS had 170,000 employees, operations in more than 50 countries and annual profits of £10.3bn.
 However, in 2008, RBS failed miserably and was nationalized by the UK government to prevent its collapse.

-See also What Is Saas Business Model
+See also Business Model You Review

 Since then, many have speculated about its failure under the leadership of its upbeat predecessor, Fred Goodwin.
 Goodwin was notoriously combative, with a “Fred Says” autocratic management style.
 RBS is also known for its “strategy without strategy”, which is largely opportunistic, relying on aggressive action, agility and audacity to outperform its peers.
 Ultra-rapid inorganic growth – notably the acquisition of ABN Amro – meant that RBS grew very large, very fast, with a variety of different operating structures and subcultures.
 RBS’s command-and-control leadership structure was unable to effectively manage complex and diverse activities across international operations.
 Many poor business decisions have resulted in an unsustainable accumulation of toxic debt.
 Nearly a decade after nationalization, RBS is still living on the support of the UK taxpayer and has yet to return to sustainable profits, losing money again in 2015, wiping out more or less all the public money invested since its inception . downfall.